FAQ

 1) Do I need to bring a partner?

 Not at all!
 We rotate partners during both lessons and social dancing.
-Also, during the lesson, you are welcome to learn either part.
-Ladies can learn to lead, and men can learn to follow!
+Everyone is welcome to learn and practice either or both parts.

 2) What if I have a partner and I don’t want to dance with anyone else?